-Applicants must submit essays with a completed application form, available below and at schools starting in February.
+Applications must submit essays with a completed application form, available below and in chapter area schools beginning in February.

 Children in grades 3 through 5.
 Children now in grades 3 through 5 may apply for Tanglewood 4-H Camp in Lincolnville, Maine.
 Tanglewood provides traditional camp activities and environmental education on woods and wildlife.
 Campers select a six-day session from late June to mid-August.
 For information call 789-5868.

 Students who will be 10-14 by August may apply to Bryant Pond 4H Camp (formerly Maine Conservation School) in Bryant Pond, Maine.
 Sessions include Natural Explorer, which focuses on outdoor recreation and forest ecology, Conservation Camp for students interested in outdoor recreation skills and outdoor ethics, and Primitive Skills, which focuses on advanced wilderness skills.
 For information call 729-9650.